codecleaner-ai/playground/codebase/dice-game/python/README.md

 # Python Code Snippets:

-Code snippets written in Python that we can use to demonstrate the Code Cleaner functionalities.
+Code snippets written in Python that we can use to demonstrate the CodeCleaner functionalities.

 - [Dice Game](./dice-game.py): A simple dice game.